-- Whole Wheat Flour or All-Purpose Flour: Like these applesauce muffins and morning glory muffins, today’s zucchini muffins taste wonderfully hearty and wholesome with whole wheat flour.
+- Whole Wheat Flour or All-Purpose Flour: Like these applesauce muffins, healthy apple muffins, and morning glory muffins, today’s zucchini muffins taste wonderfully wholesome with whole wheat flour.
 You can use all whole wheat or all all-purpose flour or a combination of the two.

 - Vanilla, Cinnamon, & Nutmeg: Use all 3 for unbeatable flavor.